infracloudio/nodejs-acorn/tutorial.md

 1. Using Acorn platform dashboard.
 2. Using CLI

-The First way is the easiest one where, in just a few clicks you can deploy the Nodejs Battleship game application on the platform and start using it.
+The first way is the easiest one where, in just a few clicks you can deploy the Nodejs Battleship game application on the platform and start using it.
 However, if you want to customize the application or want to understand how you can run your own Battleship applications using Acorn, use the second option.

-## Running the application using Dashboard
+## Deploying Using Acorn Dashboard

 In this option you use the published Acorn application image to deploy the Battleship application in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
 Let us see below how you can deploy the vote app to the Acorn platform dashboard.